AbdulrahmanAldayel/Sentiment-Analysis-Report-Generator/README.md

 > 🤖 **Intelligent Automation System for Real-time Media Monitoring and Sentiment Analysis**

-A sophisticated Robotic Process Automation (RPA) system that automatically collects S-OIL news articles from Korean media sources, performs AI-powered sentiment analysis, and generates comprehensive HTML reports with actionable insights.
+A sophisticated Robotic Process Automation (RPA) system that automatically collects S-OIL (could be changed to any other company) news articles from Korean media sources, performs AI-powered sentiment analysis, and generates comprehensive HTML reports with actionable insights.

 ---